TeamGraphix/graphix/README.md

 ```
 <img src="https://github.com/TeamGraphix/graphix/assets/33350509/de17c663-f607-44e2-945b-835f4082a940" alt="logo" width="750">

-(QAOA circuit, see [this example](examples/qaoa.py).
-Arrows indicate the [*information flow*](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.74.052310) of MBQC and dashed lines are other edges of the graph.)
+<small>note: this graph is generated from QAOA circuit, see [our example code](examples/qaoa.py).
+Arrows indicate the [*information flow*](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.74.052310) of MBQC and dashed lines are the other edges of the graph. the vertical dashed partitions and the labels 'l:n' below indicate the execution *layers* or the order in the graph (measurements should happen from left to right, and nodes in the same layer can be measured simultaneously), based on the partial order associated with the (maximally-delayed) flow. </small>

 ### preprocessing Pauli measurements
 ```python